italian dessert recipes

 Can I leave out the anise?

 Yes!
-Even though I grew up with anise flavoring in many of Italian dessert recipes that were served, I'm still not a fan myself.
-You can leave it out or substitute:
+Even though I grew up with anise flavoring in many of the Italian dessert recipes my Aunties and grandma served, I'm not a big fan of it when it's the primary flavor.
+I love to use pinches of it in chocolate recipes though.
+But here's some ideas, you can leave it out or substitute:

 • almond extract